Private & Confidential Injection

 - It thickens cervical mucus to prevent sperm entering the uterus

-Simply put, the contraceptive pill prevents the body from releasing an egg, or if it does, the sperm will not be able to reach the egg or a fertilised egg will be unable to implant in the womb.
+Simply put, the contraceptive injection prevents the body from releasing an egg, or if it does, the sperm will not be able to reach the egg or a fertilised egg will be unable to implant in the womb.